rilldata/rill/docs/docs/reference/olap-engines/druid.md

 ---
-title: ClickHouse
+title: Druid
-description: Power Rill dashboards using ClickHouse
+description: Power Rill dashboards using Druid
-sidebar_label: ClickHouse
+sidebar_label: Druid
-sidebar_position: 3
+sidebar_position: 2
 ---

 ## How to configure credentials in Rill